eburdekin/film-club-react/README.md

 - React app with nested layout
 - Tailwind CSS - fully responsive - dark mode / "theatre mode"
 - useContext hook for user state
+- Navbar, loading animation controlled by global user state
+- Modals for user data entry

+Access map will be here.

 #### Backend

 ![dbdiagram](/public/dbdiagram.png)

-User role/access level map here.
+User role map will be here.

 - Flask app
 - SQLite for development, will be PostgreSQL for deployment